 Not convinced yet?

-Taking it slow part of the day can allow us to focus on awareness of our emotions.
+Slowing down for even a part of the day can allow us to focus on awareness of our emotions.
 Instead of gobbling down meals and rushing around all day looking at the next meetings on your smartphone, try taking it slow for a while.

 Why does it work?
 Experts don’t fully understand the process, but slow movement provides benefits related to more relaxation and less stress.
-That, in turn, allows you to focus more on your current emotional state.
+This, in turn, allows you to focus more on your current emotional state.

 And by now, you should be acquainted with the many benefits of being emotionally self-aware!